poanetwork/deployment-azure/Docs/bootnode-setup.md

 ```
 ./dashboard.start
 ```
 * `chain-explorer` is listening on 4000 port (e.g. http://8.8.8.8:4000).
 It displays the list of most recent blocks and transactions.
-It is run via [pm2](https://github.com/Unitech/pm2).
+It is run via [pm2](https://github.com/Unitech/pm2) under `root` (because is has to access files created by docker).
-* `eth-netstats` is listening on 3000 (e.g. http://8.8.8.8:3000) port, it displays a dashboard with statistics about the network (nodes, peers per node, avg. block time, etc) It doesn't work under pm2, so is started via [dtach](http://dtach.sourceforge.net/).
+* `eth-netstats` is listening on 3000 (e.g. http://8.8.8.8:3000) port, it displays a dashboard with statistics about the network (nodes, peers per node, avg. block time, etc).
+It doesn't work under pm2, so is started via [dtach](http://dtach.sourceforge.net/).
-* `eth-net-intelligence-api` is a service used to _send_ statistics to the dashboard. it is also run via [pm2](https://github.com/Unitech/pm2).
+* `eth-net-intelligence-api` is a service used to _send_ statistics to the dashboard.
+It is also run via [pm2](https://github.com/Unitech/pm2), but under normal user.
 * `node.pwd`, `node.toml` and `spec.json` are network and node configuration files used by Parity.
 * `parity` folder is data directory of the Parity.
 All files related to the blockchain (including account keys) are stored in it.
 * you can inspect `cat docker.start` to see how the port forwarding and volume mounting is configured.